Overview

 Affinidi Login

-Enables a passwordless login and a seamless onboarding experience for users.
-Learn more about how Affinidi Login works to integrate it on your application.
+Affinidi Login enables passwordless login and a smooth onboarding experience.
+Learn more about how to integrate it into your application.

 Affinidi Vault

-Empowers individuals with a secure “360-degree view of oneself” to discover, collect, store, share, and monetise data.
-It enables individuals to control and provide consent for data sharing.
+Affinidi Vault gives users a secure, complete view of their personal data.
+It lets them discover, collect, store, share, and monetise data while staying in control.
+Users can manage consent for data sharing.
 Learn more about how Affinidi Vault works in this document.

 Affinidi Elements

-A fully managed tech stack for scalable development and secure integration of Affinidi services.
+Affinidi Elements is a fully managed tech stack designed for scalable development and secure integration of Affinidi services.

 Affinidi Connectors

-Provides secure integration with various types of data sources.
+Affinidi Connectors allow secure integration with various data sources.

 Affinidi Concierge

-A personalised AI that manages data in accordance with user values and preferences.
+Affinidi Concierge is a personalised AI that manages data based on user values and preferences.

 Affinidi Messaging

-Enables authenticity in communication between sender and receiver in the Affinidi Trust Network.
+Affinidi Messaging ensures authenticity in communication between sender and receiver within the Affinidi Trust Network.

 Building Blocks of Decentralised Identity

-Familiarise yourself with key concepts that enable decentralised identity and power the Affinidi Trust Network to realise the Holistic Identity vision.
+Explore the key concepts that support decentralised identity and power the Affinidi Trust Network to deliver Holistic Identity.

 Decentralised Identifier (DID)

-Decentralised Identifier (DID) is a unique digital identifier that individuals issue, manage, and store themselves rather than relying on a centralized authority.
-Central to the DID framework is the use of cryptographic key pairs: a public key that is openly published for verification purposes, and a private key for digital signing that remains confidential, ensuring security and authenticity.
+A Decentralised Identifier (DID) is a unique digital ID that users create, manage, and store themselves, without relying on a central authority.
+It uses cryptographic key pairs: a public key for verification and a private key for signing.
+This ensures both security and authenticity.

-A DID is assigned to Affinidi Vault user upon their successful registration.
+Each Affinidi Vault user receives a DID upon successful registration.

 The DID method used by Affinidi Vault is did:key